RiffleSystems/riffle-website/src/pages/essays/prelude.md

 However, many of these ideas are implemented only in high-end analytics products, or a system with high latency, or some other piece of technology that is unsuitable for app development.
 We think there are even greater opportunities to apply ideas from database research to app development.

-To start learning how these ideas might work in practice, we've built a prototype state management system: a reactive framework for SQLite, integrated with React.js to power apps running both in the browser and on the desktop using Tauri.
-Building apps using the prototype has already yielded some insight into the opportunities and challenges in this space.
+To start exploring these ideas in practice, we've built an initial prototype: a reactive framework for SQLite, integrated with React.js to power apps running both in the browser and on the desktop using Tauri.
+Building apps using the prototype has already yielded some insight into opportunities and challenges, which we share in this essay.

 ## Hypotheses